Kurento/kurento/doc-kurento/source/dev/dev_guide.rst

 Install debug symbols
 =====================

-Whenever working with KMS source code itself, of during any analysis of crash in either the server or any 3rd-party library, you'll want to have debug symbols installed.
+To work with Kurento source code itself or analyze a crash in either the server or any 3rd-party library, you'll want to have debug symbols installed.
 These provide for full information about the source file name and line where problems are happening; this information is paramount for a successful debug session, and you'll also need to provide these details when requesting support or :ref:`filing a bug report <support-community>`.

 **Installing the debug symbols does not impose any extra load to the system**.
 So, it doesn't really hurt at all to have them installed even in production setups, where they will prove useful whenever an unexpected crash happens to bring the system down and a postmortem stack trace is automatically generated.